jawslouis/MakePlacePlugin/README.md

 ### Help!
 I can't get the plugin to work.
 Create a github issue or post on the [discord channel](https://discord.gg/YuvcPzCuhq) for help with troubleshooting.

+### Does the plugin work if the game is not in English?
+Saving and loading layouts will work in all languages.
+However, the MakePlace program only recognizes English furniture names.
+Please reload the client in English and save/load the layout if you want to transfer layouts to/from the MakePlace program.

 ### Can I use this to copy layouts from other houses?
 No. You can only load layouts when in furniture layout mode, in your own house.